khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 # What about the code?

-Khanon.js is fully developed in [typescript](https://www.typescriptlang.org/).
+Khanon.js is a [typescript](https://www.typescriptlang.org/) engine focused on allowing a modular and easily scalable architecture.

 All the above mentioned features are easily implemented to your project by class, method, and property decorators, making the code clean and reusable.